BudacaB/java-course/Old/notes.md

         - the are no methods defined in this interface, you simply say 'implements Serializable' and you're done
     - these classes contain additional methods that are used for customizing the serialization process
 - objects can be used in files, written to a DB, or sent across a socket or pipe - all using the ObjectInputStream and ObjectOutputStream classes

+Closing Streams
+- upon opening a stream, your program may require resources such as file handles or sockets
+    - you must remember to close your stream to release these resources
+    ```
+    FileReader fr = new FileReader("input.txt");
+    BufferedReader bReader = new BufferedReader(fr);

+    bReader.close();```
+- use a 'finally' block to ensure that a stream is closed whether or not an exception has occured
+    - since the close() method itself may throw an exception, your code may end up unwieldy with a with a try/catch block embedded within a 'finally' block
+- any object that implements the java.lang.AutoCloseable interface can take advantage of the 'try-with-resources' syntax introduced in Java 7
+    - a stream declared within parenthesis after the 'try' keyword will automatically be closed for you whether or not an exception occurs
+    ```try { BufferedReader bufIn = new BufferReader(new FileReader("input.txt")) ... }```
+    - any catch or finally blocks associated with a try-with-resources statement will run after the resouces are closed